OpenMDAO/OpenMDAO-Framework/docs/mdao/optproblem.rst

 set up a specific version of the Sellar Problem that matched up with the structure for solving a problem using IDF, MDF, or CO.
 Each example had a different set of optimizers, parameters, constraints, and objectives.

 In OpenMDAO you can automatically configure the Sellar Problem to be solved with IDF, MDF, or CO.
 Using this automatic formulation will result in a lot less effort on your part.
-But, before you can use the  automatic architectures you need to make a small change to how you define the Sellar Problem.
+But, before you can use the  automatic architectures, you need to make a small change to how you define the Sellar Problem.
 You need to create a more general description of the Sellar Problem that is independent of how you would solve it with any given  architecture.

 In OpenMDAO you do this with a special kind of assembly called an *ArchitectureAssembly*.
-When you define your *ArchitectureAssembly*, in addition to adding the specific discipline analyses, you also specify the  parameters, objectives, constraints, and coupling variables of the fundamental problem formulation.
+When you define your ArchitectureAssembly, in addition to adding the specific discipline analyses, you also specify the  parameters, objectives, constraints, and coupling variables of the fundamental problem formulation.
 For example:

 .. testcode:: sellar_architecture_assembly